 These sumptuous main dishes look like they belong to a royal Chinese feast.
 Below you’ll find the best char siu recipe, which is a staple of every party, or the awe-inspiring peking duck that fits for a king.
 Other options are sesame chicken, steamed whole fish, and so on.

+Char siu is a famous Chinese dish, especially in Cantonese cuisine.
 With the signature umami flavor, char siu, or Chinese barbecue pork, is a first-rate main course that makes everyone jump with excitement when served on the table.
+The dish originated in Guangdong and is now a well-loved dish in Hong Kong cuisine.

 The secret behind the sweet and savory deliciousness is the traditional five-spice powder made with cloves, star anise, Sichuan peppers, cinnamon, and fennel seeds.

-When talking about chicken, this instant pot sesame chicken recipe is second to none.
+When talking about chicken, this yummy Chinese instant pot recipe is second to none.
 The tender chicken meat is glazed in a pronounced gravy made with honey and soy sauce, followed by a slight kick from sriracha and other spices.

 Patience is the key to making this Mongolian beef dish, and it is meant to savor at a leisurely pace.
 After about three hours, the meat becomes all tender and juicy, and the lovely blend of garlic, ginger, and soy sauce has enhanced the taste quality to the top.